-- 1. Candidates research information about current assessments aligned to industry-recognized standards and leading to credentials/certifications of Career Readiness Indicators (CRIs) appropriate to the particular teaching field, such as Servsafe for family and consumer sciences programs and Microsoft Office for business/marketing programs. - 2.
-Candidates break complex tasks into component parts when designing performance assessments and rubrics. - 3.
-Candidates are able to document student learning in folders or portfolios. - 4.
-Candidates are able to use career planning assessments, such as KUDER, to identify students' interests and aptitudes and are able to use the results appropriately. - 5.
-Candidates research and conduct safety assessments, as appropriate to the particular teaching field, to ensure each student has passed the appropriate safety tests for general and particular equipment. - (d) Learning Environments.
-Candidates create and manage safe learning environments for all students. - $1. \hspace{0.5cm} \hbox{Candidates require students to use appropriate personal protective equipment} \\ \text{at all times.}$ - 2.
-Candidates provide appropriate modifications and accommodations, especially those related to safety, to implement individualized educational programs (IEPs) for students with special needs. - (e) Career and Technical Programs.
-Candidates are aware of the unique aspects of career and technical programs, including program review, working effectively with local business and industry, and managing budgets effectively. - 1.
-Candidates are familiar with the requirements of the Alabama State Department of Education (ALSDE) for Business and Industry Certification (BIC) review. - 2.
-Candidates demonstrate the skills to develop and maintain an active advisory committee. - 3.
-Candidates can work with annual budgets for programs and are aware of state and federal funding sources. - 4.
-Candidates understand federal and state mandates governing instructional programs in career and technical education. - 5.
-Candidates work with school counselors and career coaches to implement four-year plans and the selection of appropriate academic courses. - 6.
-Candidates become affiliated with the appropriate career and technical student organizations for their teaching fields, such as Future Farmers of America (FFA) or Future Business Leaders of America (FBLA). - 7.
-Candidates advise and facilitate the activities of student organizations related to career and technical education.
+- 1. Candidates create and manage safe learning environments for all students. - 2.
+Candidates always require students to use appropriate personal protective when in laboratory classroom settings. - 3.
+Candidates provide appropriate modifications and accommodations, especially those related to safety, to implement individualized educational programs (IEPs) for students with special needs.

+(e) Career and Technical Programs.

+- 1. Candidates are aware of the unique aspects of career and technical programs, including program review, working effectively with local business and industry, and managing budgets effectively. - 2.
+Candidates are familiar with the requirements of the Alabama State Department of Education's (ALSDE) method of program review. - 3.
+Candidates demonstrate the skills to develop and maintain an active advisory committee. - 4.
+Candidates can work with annual budgets for programs and are aware of state and federal funding sources. - 5.
+Candidates understand federal and state mandates governing instructional programs in career and technical education. - 6.
+Candidates work with school counselors and career coaches to implement four-year plans and the selection of appropriate academic courses. - 7.
+Candidates become affiliated with the appropriate career and technical student organizations for their teaching fields, such as Distributive Education Clubs of America (DECA); Future Farmers of America (FFA); or Future Business Leaders of America (FBLA); Family, Career and Community Leaders of America (FCCLA); Health Occupational Student Association (HOSA); SkillsUSA; or Technical Student Association (TSA).

+8. Candidates advise and facilitate the activities of student organizations related to career and technical education.